-Your search is over for a quality Los Angeles Process Service Company
+Your search is over for a quality Los Angeles Process Server

 In Los Angeles County and most other California counties there is an alterative to the County Sheriff for your Process Serving needs…A Registered Los Angeles County Process Server.

 As previously stated, California law requires that a Los Angeles process server be over the age of 18 and not a party to the action.
-If the person/process server serves more then ten services in one calendar year he or she must register as a Los Angeles County process server.
+If the person/process server serves more then ten services in one calendar year he or she must register as a professional process server.
 Attorneys, employees of attorneys, licensed private investigators, sheriffs or governmental employees who are acting in the capacity of their employment, and professional photo copiers whose only process serving relates to subpoenas for the production of records, are exempt from registering as process servers.
-This exemption does not make the person a registered Los Angeles process server.
+This exemption does not make the person a registered server.
 It only exempts them from having to register as a process server.

-The Registered Los Angeles Process Server statute gives the process server authority to serve certain documents :
+The Registered Los Angeles Process Server statute gives them authority to serve certain documents :

 + Writ of Attachment